digiator42/E-Commerce-Lab/README_DEV.md

-# Master Store Lab: Backend & Frontend Architecture
+# Backend & Frontend Architecture

 This lab documents the core business logic and architectural patterns used to build the e-commerce engine.